 HUM 805-5 – Special Topics

 SA 875-5 – Ethnographic Methodology: Social/Cultural Anthropology

-For the elective, you may take another graduate course, or reading-intensive version of an undergrad course, with Program Coordinator's approval.
+For the elective, you may take another graduate course, or reading-intensive version of an undergrad course as a CA889 Directed Study, with Program Coordinator's approval.

 In consultation with MA Program Coordinator, the student considers course load and selects courses for the semester.
 Students normally take two courses a semester, with the exception of the Summer Semester and the final semester.